Important Information for New Students

 If your query is not related to admissions, then please see the other useful contacts below:

 At Stranmillis, the student is always at the centre of all that we seek to do.
-It is important to reassure you that we do offer, and indeed will continue to provide, a comprehensive range of support structures to enable you to make a smooth transition to higher education study.
-We will continue to provide appropriate and relevant support to all students, in a timely manner.
+We offer a comprehensive range of support structures to enable you to make a smooth transition to higher education study, providing appropriate and relevant support to all students, in a timely manner.
 We operate an “open door” policy and this aims to provide students with support at their point of need.
 Our Student Support Team will be on hand to help and support you with the transition to life at Stranmillis and provide a full range of student support services.

 Every student is allocated a personal tutor who is there to support you through your academic journey at Stran.
-This will not change and you will be able to contact your personal tutor in person or remotely.
-It is the College’s intention for seminars and turorials for first year students to be conducted face-to-face where possible, giving you the opportunity to build relationships with your tutors.
+You will be able to contact your personal tutor in person or remotely.

 Stran Halls catered student accommodation is open for booking.
 Both en-suite and standard catered accommodation will be available for the full academic year (ie. 37/38 week residential agreement).
 Catering is provided five days a week.
 For further information on Stran Halls click here or contact the Stran Halls team on firstname.lastname@example.org